google/WebFundamentals/src/content/en/android/trusted-web-activity/quick-start/index.md

 ### Checking your browser {: #checking-your-browser }

 A Trusted Web Activity will try to adhere to the user’s default choice of browser.
-If the user’s default browser supports TWAs, it will be launched.
+If the user’s default browser supports Trusted Web Activities, it will be launched.
-Failing that, if any installed browser supports TWAs, it will be chosen.
+Failing that, if any installed browser supports Trusted Web Activities, it will be chosen.
 Finally, the default behavior is to fall back to a Custom Tabs mode.

 This means that if you’re debugging something to do with Trusted Web Activities, you should